 - Chris' Guide to generating a "good password" - This has nothing to do with bees or beekeeping.
 But since this website will eventually use a password, it's good information (from someone who has been an IT professional for 30+ years).

 These are the classes specifically developed and used for the Brazos Valley Youth Program.
 Even though the "target audience" is meant for kids aged 12-17, I suspect they could be of use to new beekeepers of all ages.

-- Honey Bee Basics (.pptx) - Introduction to Honey Bees.
+- Honey Bee Biology (.pptx) - Introduction to Honey Bees.
 (Class #1)

 - Space Control (.pptx) - When to add or remove boxes on a hive?
 (Class #7)